In re: Automotive Parts Antitrust Litigation, Case No. 12-md-02311 (E.D. Mich.).

 There, presiding Judge Battani appointed CGL’s Jonathan Cuneo, along with prominent lawyers from Mississippi and Minnesota, as co-lead counsel for auto dealers in 29 states and D.C. who seek compensation from auto parts manufacturers for their unlawful bid rigging and price fixing of various auto parts.
 Counsel for auto dealers have filed more than 40 damages cases covering different auto parts.
 Most defendants in the auto dealer cases have agreed to settle the claims against them.
 The court has granted approval for settlements between manufacturers and auto dealers totaling nearly $300 million, and auto dealers’ class counsel are in the process of seeking approval from the court for an additional $98 million in settlements.
 Specific information about the auto dealer settlements can be found at: http://www.autodealersettlement.com/.

-For additional information, please contact Joel Davidow, Victoria Romanenko, Jennifer Kelly, or Evelyn Li at (202) 789-3960, or by email at firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, or email@example.com.
+For additional information, please contact Joel Davidow, Victoria Sims, Jennifer Kelly, or Evelyn Li at (202) 789-3960, or by email at email@example.com, firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org.